JonasFovea/swing-trajectory-generator/README.md

 It is therefore necessary to find a method that generates an swing trajectory in real time with the lowest possible computational effort and taking into account the requirements specified by the robot and additional own requirements.

 ## Installation
-Run the following to install (when published on PyPi):
+Run the following to install:

 ```shell
 pip install swinggen